Bury St Edmunds: Culture

 The Theatre Royal was built by National Gallery architect William Wilkins in 1819 and is the sole surviving Regency Theatre in the country.
 The theatre, owned by the Greene King brewery, is leased to the National Trust for a nominal charge, and underwent restoration between 2005 and 2007.
 It presents a full programme of performances and is also open for public tours.
+In August 2023, the Theatre Royal closed suddenly due to fire safety issues.

 An additional arts venue, The Apex, was built on the site of the former cattle market in 2010.

 Moyse's Hall Museum is one of the oldest (c.
 1180) domestic buildings in East Anglia open to the public.
 It has collections of fine art, for example Mary Beale, costume, e.g. Charles Frederick Worth, horology, local and social history, including Witchcraft.

 It holds an original death mask of William Corder who was hanged for the infamous 1827 Red Barn murder.

-The Market Cross, today an events venue, was a market cross restored by Robert Adam in the late 1700s.
-Between 1972 and 2018 the Market Cross was an art gallery called Smiths Row, hosting a programme of changing contemporary art and craft exhibitions and events by British and international artists.
-Artists featured in the Gallery included Cornelia Parker, David Batchelor, Anri Sala and Mark Fairnington.
+The Market Cross, today a community space, is a building restored by Robert Adam in 1780s.
+Between 1972 and 2018 the Market Cross was an art gallery called "Smiths Row", hosting a programme of changing contemporary art and craft exhibitions and events by British and international artists.

 The town holds several festivals a year.
 The largest festival is held in May and includes concerts, plays, dance, and lecturers culminating in fireworks.
 There was an annual Christmas Fair in the town up until 2019, with food, drink, local crafts and fairground rides available, stretching from the Abbey Gardens to the Arc Shopping Centre.
 Bury St Edmunds is home to England's oldest Scout group, 1st Bury St Edmunds (Mayors Own).